Music publisher: Intellectual property management

-In the music industry, a music publisher or publishing company is responsible for ensuring the songwriters and composers receive payment when their compositions are used commercially.
-Through an agreement called a publishing contract, a songwriter or composer "assigns" the copyright of their composition to a publishing company.
-In return, the company licenses compositions, helps monitor where compositions are used, collects royalties and distributes them to the composers.
-They also secure commissions for music and promote existing compositions to recording artists, film and television.
+In the music industry, a music publisher or publishing company is responsible for ensuring that songwriters and composers receive payment when their compositions are used commercially.
+Through an agreement called a publishing contract, a songwriter or composer assigns the copyright of their composition to a publishing company.
+In return, the company licenses compositions, helps monitor where compositions are used, collects royalties, and distributes them to the composers.
+They also secure commissions for music and promote existing compositions to recording artists, film, and television.

 The copyrights owned and administered by publishing companies are one of the most important forms of intellectual property in the music industry.
-(The other is the copyright on a master recording which is typically owned by a record company).
+The other is the copyright on a master recording, which is typically owned by a record company.
 Publishing companies play a central role in managing this vital asset.

 The music publisher's role

-Successful songwriters and composers have a relationship with a publishing company defined by a publishing contract.
+Successful songwriters and composers maintain a relationship with a publishing company defined by a publishing contract.
 Publishers also sometimes provide substantial advances against future income.
 In return, the publishing company receives a percentage, which can be as high as 50% and varies for different kinds of royalty.